Information and Updates

 7/1/14: Fiscal Year 2014-2015 begins and the “new year” also brings a few policy changes.
 The following was mailed to families with respite authorizations:

 – Using the number of hours authorized each month creates continuity for the family, client and respite worker.
 Up to three months of hours may be used in a quarter.
 If all three months are submitted at the same time, they cannot all be for the first month of the quarter.
 If submitted this way, only one month of hours will be paid to the worker each calendar month.
 This is because we can’t predict when an authorization will be canceled or changed by TCRC and it happens often, without any notice.

-- Since a parent or guardian hires their own Designated Respite Worker, manages that person's service hours and determines the identification provided allows that individual to legally work in the United States, the parent/guardian is co-employer with Respite, Inc. the third party payor, handling program mandates and payroll services.
-It is the parent or guardian's responsibility to complete and retain a USCIS Form I-9 for every person hired/designated per Immigration and Customs Enforcement (ICE) regulations.
+– Since a parent or guardian hires their own Designated Respite Worker, manages that person’s service hours and determines the identification provided allows that individual to legally work in the United States, it is the parent or guardian’s responsibility to complete and retain a USCIS Form I-9 for every person hired/designated per Immigration and Customs Enforcement (ICE) regulations.
 A blank I-9 form, list of acceptable documents and an example are enclosed.
 A fillable version (pages 7 and 8) and all seven pages of instructions can also be found online at: http://www.uscis.gov/sites/default/files/files/form/i-9.pdf

 – In order to insure we match paperwork/timesheets to the correct client, we ask that you include the TCRC Unique Client [Consumer] Identifier (seven number UCI) on forms where indicated.
 The UCI is on most TCRC documents, however, we can provide it upon request.